misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 hide: true
 ---

+# Table of Contents

+* TOC
+{:toc}

 Hey everyone!
 I know normally these blogs are geared towards an older audience, but I'm hoping to use this blog as a way to make computer science more inclusive at all levels!
 So to all my high school age readers, welcome, and I hope this post is useful to you!
 If this is out of your age range, I'd love for you to still read this and share your own experiences, as everyone's experience with college is unique and personal.

 I was asked to talk at two separate high school AP Computer Science classes, and I talked to the students about what it really means to study Computer Science in college.
 Being a recent college graduate, I still remember a lot of the questions and anxieties I had about choosing a college and what to expect.
 I had taken one programming class in my junior year, and beside that I really didn't know what computer science really was, or what it meant to be studying it really.
 I decided to write this post so that I can spread my experience to many more people than just two classrooms, and make sure y'all know what you're getting into!

 Please let me know what you think in the comments below, either as someone looking into college or as someone whose been through the process.
 You can always [shoot me an email](mailto:arya@aryaboudaie.com) as well!
 If you're a teacher, let me know if you'd like me to come talk to your class :)

-# What exactly is Computer Science?
+# What Exactly is Computer Science?

 ## What Computer Science Isn't

 So you want to study computer science in college, but what exactly is computer science?
 Maybe you have some programming experience and really like doing it, so you want to keep doing more of it.
 Programming is definitely a great skill to have for CS, but don't think that programming is all you do in a computer science major.
 A famous quote that's (wrongly) attributed to Edsger W. Dijkstra goes something like this:

-> Computer Science is no more about computers than astronomy is about telescopes.
+> Computer science is no more about computers than astronomy is about telescopes.

 The quote is trying to say that while programming is used frequently in computer science, it is just a tool to get to the real science, not the end goal itself.
 Another common confusion I've noticed is that people think computer science is about languages: learning Python in one class, Java in another, SQL in the next, Haskell in another...